 Registration.
 Each organization that desires to submit applications via Grants.Gov must complete a one-time registration.
-There are several one-time actions your organization must complete in order to submit applications through Grants.gov (e.g., obtain a Dun and Bradstreet Data Universal Numbering System (DUNS) number, register with the System for Award Management (SAM), register with the credential provider, register with Grants.gov and obtain approval for an Authorized Organization Representative (AOR) to submit applications on behalf of the organization).
-To registered please see http://www.grants.gov/web/grants/applicants/organization-registration.html.
+There are several one-time actions your organization must complete in order to submit applications through Grants.gov (e.g., obtain a Dun and

+Bradstreet Data Universal Numbering System (DUNS) number, register with the System for Award Management (SAM), register with the credential provider, register with Grants.gov and obtain approval for an Authorized Organization Representative (AOR) to submit applications on behalf of the organization).
+To registered please see Grants.gov Registration.